-Placing your recovery days on Thursday and Sunday will allow for the most effective recovery time between sessions, but you can shuffle your recovery days in order to make the program fit your schedule.
+Placing your recovery days on Thursday and Sunday will allow for the most effective recovery time between sessions, alternatively you can move your recovery days in order to make the program fit your schedule.

 XX Workout Structure

-XX combines several proven training methods into one system, so despite being only foud weeks long, you can expect great results.
+XX combines several proven training methods into one system, so despite being only four weeks long, you can expect great results.

 Here’s more about those.